-Two of these factors; staying socially active and challenging the brain are directly supported by the SDG Library’s newest addition to the Library of Things: Memory Kits designed for individuals living with cognitive decline.
-Introducing, three (3) themed kits; Birds, Cars, and Farms, each built around familiar imagery and hands‑on activities that encourage recognition, conversation, and enjoyment.
+Available in three (3) themed kits; Birds, Cars, and Farms, each kit is built around familiar imagery and hands on activities that encourage recognition, conversation, and enjoyment.
 Research from the Alzheimer Society highlights that familiar themes, sensory stimulation, and low‑pressure engagement can help reduce anxiety, activate memories, and strengthen connections between individuals and caregivers.

 To further support caregivers and families, each kit includes best practices for communicating with people experiencing cognitive decline, along with a curated nonfiction reading list offering insight, guidance, and reassurance for those supporting someone living with dementia or Alzheimer’s disease.